 3. Figure out what time(s) of day you are most productive at what things.
 For example, I comprehend reading better prior to 11 a.m., and write/think creatively after 6 p.m.
 Don’t waste your time when you know you won’t be able to work on something – take a walk or do laundry!

 4. Prioritize.
 Ask yourself, “What is most urgent?”
 This will also help when you want to engage in productive procrastination – cleaning your room instead of writing a final.

 5. Study something you love!

 Every night, make it to a point to study all your lessons (7-11pm).
 Stick to constant study habits.
-Make the ventilation of your room be cool and read your lessons three times in a row for mastery.posted about 1 year ago
+Make the ventilation of your room be cool and read your lessons three times in a row for mastery.posted over 1 year ago

 on any day you have free time, use that time to quickly clean your room, i don’t just mean stuffing your closet, but take a quick 30 min each day to clean a certain section of the room!
 Also, use your time wisely, don’t just go out and party with friends or eat out, instead just stay home and cook yourself, it much more healthier plus its cheaper and can be quicker.
-You can use that time to clean or do your hw!posted about 1 year ago
+You can use that time to clean or do your hw!posted over 1 year ago